Returning From Suspension

 What do I have to do to return to BYU?
 Do I need to reapply?

 Students on Suspension or Dismissal must reapply to BYU by the posted deadlines.
 For students wanting to return from Dismissal, you will need to submit a petition to the Academic Standards Committee before you can reapply.
 Please see Petitioning Suspension & Dismissal for more details about this process.

-For example, suppose you were academically suspended at the end of fall semester 2009.
+For example, suppose you were academically suspended at the end of the fall semester 2022.
 This means that you would be eligible to return for the winter semester 2024, one year after your suspension.
 In order to apply you MUST have all your materials into the Admissions Office by their published deadlines.
 Please note that when students reapply they must complete and send to the Admissions Office an Ecclesiastical Endorsement signed by both the student's Bishop and the student's Stake President (if the student is a member of the Church).

 After I have reapplied and been accepted to the University, what is my next step?